Hunter Brothers

-Hunter Brothers is a Canadian country music group from Shaunavon, Saskatchewan composed of brothers Luke, J.J., Ty, Brock and Dusty Hunter.
+Hunter Brothers is a Canadian country music group from Shaunavon, Saskatchewan, composed of brothers Luke, J.J., Ty, Brock, and Dusty Hunter.
 They signed with Open Road Recordings and released their debut single, "El Dorado", in February 2016.
 It debuted on the Billboard Canada Country chart in March 2016.
 The band earned their first Top 10 single at Canadian country radio with their hit "Born and Raised".
 In 2019, their single "Lost" became their first #1 hit.

 Personal life

 The Hunter Brothers are a Canadian country band consisting of 5 brothers from Shaunavon, Saskatchewan: Luke, J.J., Ty, Brock, and Dusty.
-Their parents are Lorne and Norma Hunter, and their uncle Jim Hunter is a Canadian Olympic skier.
+Their parents are Lorne and Norma Hunter, and their uncle Jim Hunter is a former Canadian Olympic skier.

 These brothers grew up farming in the Canadian prairies.
 They spent their summers singing in churches across the country.
 In the Winter, they were heavily involved in the hockey community.
 Some of the brothers even played for some major league teams.

 When the 5 brothers are at home working on the farm, they often pass the time in the field by re-writing well known songs with words that are relevant to farming culture, performing them over their CB radios.
 They often share these songs online through their various social media platforms.